-A substantial percentage of the taxable value of the District results from the current market value of commercial properties, single-family residences and multi-family residences.
-The market value of such properties is related to general economic conditions in the Houston region and the national economy and these conditions can affect the demand for properties and residences.
-Demand for commercial projects and lots of this type thereon can be significantly affected by factors such as interest rates, credit availability, construction costs, energy availability and the prosperity and demographic characteristics of the urban center toward which the marketing of such properties is directed.
+A substantial percentage of the taxable value of the District results from the current market value of single-family residences, undeveloped land and developed lots.
+The market value of such homes and lots is related to general economic conditions in the greater Houston region and the national economy and those conditions can affect the demand for residences.
+Demand for lots of this type and the construction of residential dwellings thereon can be significantly affected by factors such as interest rates, credit availability (see -Credit Markets and Liquidity in the Financial Markets" herein), construction costs, energy availability and the prosperity and demographic characteristics of the urban center toward which the marketing of lots is directed.
 Decreased levels of construction activity could tend to restrict the growth of property values in the District or could adversely impact such values.